 Finally, keep hydroquinone creams stored in an airtight container.
 And pay attention to expiration dates because the product will lose its effectiveness over time.

 If you hate your freckles, there’s hope for you.
-Try a freckle removal cream and watch as your skin color lightens over time.
+Try a freckle removal cream and watch as your skin tone lightens over time.
 It may take a month or two, but you can make those spots fade away.